vishvAsa/kAvyam/laxyam/rUpakam/sankalpa-sUryodayaH/sarva-prastutiH/02_pratimata-bhangaH.md

 <details><summary>English</summary>

-King.--Arya!
-This disputatious Paudit-churl, the scholastic of 'total illusion' and advocate of negation,' should himself be relegated to negation.
+King.-Arya!
+This disputatious Pandit-churl, the scholastic of 'total illusion' and 'advocate of negation,' should himself be relegated to negation.
 Guru.-Lad!
 Ponder over this matter deliberately.
 Pupil.--Why such deep deliberation?
 He argueth for himself eternal silence, by reckless arguments, akin to those, a son would employ for the barrenness of his mother.